karankumbhar90291571/KaranKumbhar-Street-Racing-AR-VR/README.md

 C#

-Git and GitHub
+Git & GitHub

-Project Structure
+📂 Project Structure
-Assets/           - Scenes, scripts, and 3D assets
+Assets/           → Scenes, scripts, and 3D assets
-Packages/         - Unity dependencies
+Packages/         → Unity dependencies
-ProjectSettings/  - Unity configuration files
+ProjectSettings/  → Unity configuration files

-How to Run the Project
+▶️ How to Run

 Install Unity Hub

-Open Unity Hub and select Open

-Choose this project folder
+Open Unity Hub → Click Open → Select this project folder

-Install required XR packages if prompted
+Install required XR packages (if prompted)

 Connect a supported AR/VR device or use a simulator

 Press Play to run the project

-Screenshots or Demo
+📸 Screenshots / Demo

-Screenshots and demo videos can be added here.
+(You can add screenshots or a short demo video link here)

-What I Learned
+🎯 What I Learned

-Fundamentals of AR/VR application development
+Basics of AR/VR application development

 Working with XR Interaction Toolkit

-Creating interactive 3D environments
+Creating and managing interactive 3D environments

-Using GitHub for real-world version control
+Using GitHub for real project version control

-Developer
+👤 Developer

 Karan Kumbhar
 GitHub: https://github.com/karankumbhar90291571